 Short travel on cards?
 Find out if Wildcraft Voyager Trolley Backpack a good travel companion

 The thing about travel is you never know what exactly is going to come next.
-Your urban adventure might not have butter smooth landing and can lead you to cobbled streets, rain swept alleys, barely-there dusty roads or simply jagged pavements – all of which might not be healthy for the wheels of your expensive luggage.
+Your urban adventure might not have butter smooth landing and can lead you to cobbled streets, rain-swept alleys, barely-there dusty roads or simply jagged pavements – all of which might not be healthy for the wheels of your expensive luggage.
 And trust me I had been in these situations before.
-I tried both kinds of luggage – stylish trolley and rustic backpack.
+I tried both kinds of luggage – a stylish trolley and rustic backpack.
 But none worked.

 The solution?
 A backpack that glides beautifully on the marble floors of an airport but can be slung over one or two shoulders at the merest hint of mud or crazy paving.
 It was time for me to upgrade to a better backpack — and my new Wildcraft Voyager Trolley Backpack fitted the bill perfectly.